 Some enterprise environments restrict VPN software installs.

 My take: use a browser extension for quick, Edge-focused privacy or region-based access, and pair it with a robust system-wide VPN if you want comprehensive protection and flexibility across apps.
+Proxy in edge: a comprehensive guide to using proxies with Microsoft Edge for privacy, security, and geo-unblocking 2026

 DNS, DoH, and Edge privacy with VPNs

 DNS over HTTPS DoH helps prevent DNS queries from leaking to your ISP.
 Edge supports DoH and also allows you to pick a preferred DNS provider.
 When used with a VPN, especially a system-wide VPN, you get a layered approach: the VPN hides your traffic from outsiders, while DoH protects your DNS lookups from eavesdroppers.
-Is windscribe a free vpn

 Tips to maximize privacy in Edge with VPN: